What happens when I submit a form?

 Other ways to report a discrimination or bias incident include the following:

-- You may go to Lisa or Sarah’s office to talk with one of them in person.
+- You may go to Dawn or Sarah’s office to talk with one of them in person.

-- You may call Lisa or Sarah directly.
+- You may call Dawn or Sarah directly.

 - You may send an email to one or both of them.

-- You may refer a friend to Lisa or Sarah to share what happened using any of the communication options outlined above.
+- You may refer a friend to Dawn or Sarah to share what happened using any of the communication options outlined above.

 - You may connect with a trusted faculty member, staff, or student who can report this on your behalf.
 They may use your name or not depending upon your preference.